wisdombukhosi/vault-secrets-app-action/README.md

 **Fetch secrets from HashiCorp Vault Secrets App into your GitHub Actions workflows.**

-This GitHub Action retrieves and maps secrets from a HashiCorp Cloud Platform (HCP) Vault Secrets App using `HCP_CLIENT_ID`, `HCP_CLIENT_SECRET`, and your app's `PROJECT_URL`.
+This GitHub Action retrieves and maps secrets from a HashiCorp Cloud Platform (HCP) Vault Secrets App using `HCP_CLIENT_ID`, `HCP_CLIENT_SECRET`, and your app's `HCP_PROJECT_URL`.
 It is designed to be a secure, read-only utility for loading secrets into your CI/CD environment.

 ---